akash-akya/exile/README.md

 `Exile.stream!` is a convenience wrapper around `Exile.Process`.
 If you want more control over stdin, stdout, and os process use `Exile.Process` directly.

-*Note: Exile is still work-in-progress, expect breaking changes.
-Exile is based on NIF, please know the implications before using it*
+**Note: Exile is experimental and it is still work-in-progress.
+Exile is based on NIF, please know the implications of it before using it**

 ## Rationale